giadasponzilli/react-portfolio-giadaSponzilli/README.md

   * React: The core framework used for building the entire application, facilitating the creation of reusable components and efficient state management.
   * React Router: Employed for client-side routing, enabling seamless navigation between different sections of the portfolio.
   * JSON Data Management: Project information is stored in a JSON file and imported into the application, promoting separation of concerns and ease of maintenance.
   * React Bootstrap: Styling is implemented with React Bootstrap, offering a diverse set of pre-designed UI components for efficient development.
-It prioritizes readability and visual appeal by adjusting font size and color contrast, while customization options enable alignment with project-specific needs.
+It prioritizes readability and visual appeal by adjusting font size and colour contrast, while customization options enable alignment with project-specific needs.

 The code is deployed at https://giadasponzilli.github.io/react-portfolio-giadaSponzilli/